Boston Scientific v DPMA: SPCs & medical devices

 Can a supplementary protection certificate (SPC) be granted for a substance which was an integral and active part of a medical device?
 In Boston Scientific v Deutsches Patent-und Markenamt (German Patent and Trade Mark Office - DPMA), the Court of Justice of the European Union (CJEU) has provided some guidance.

-Boston Scientific produced a Paclitaxel-coated stent under the brand name Taxus.
-For the European Union it obtained a (mandatory) CE certificate of conformity.
-As part of that process, pursuant to section 7.4 of Annex I to Directive 93/42 (the Medical Devices Directive) Paclitaxel was the subject of a prior assessment.
+Boston Scientific produced a paclitaxel-coated stent under the brand name Taxus.
+For the European Union it obtained a (mandatory) CE certificate of conformity for that device.
+As part of that process, pursuant to section 7.4 of Annex I to Directive 93/42 (the Medical Devices Directive) the paclitaxel component of the drug was the subject of a prior assessment.

-In 2011, Boston Scientific filed an SPC application with the Deutsches Patent-und Markenamt on the basis of its patent and the CE certificate of conformity.
-It reasoned that the CE certificate of conformity administrative procedure involved an in-depth review of the safety and usefulness of Paclitaxel in conjunction with its Taxus medical device which was equivalent to the marketing authorisation procedure laid down in Directive 2001/83 (the Medicinal Products Directive).
+In 2011, Boston Scientific filed an SPC application with the German Patent and Trade Mark Office (DPMA) on the basis of its patent and the CE certificate of conformity for the device.
+It reasoned that the CE certificate of conformity administrative procedure involved an in-depth review of the safety and usefulness of paclitaxel in conjunction with its Taxus medical device which was equivalent to the marketing authorisation procedure for medicines laid down in Directive 2001/83 (the Medicinal Products Directive).

-This argument was rejected by the Deutsches Patent-und Markenamt.
-Boston Scientific appealed to the Federal Patents Court which, identifying differences in the application of Article 2 of the Supplementary Protection Certificate Regulation (469/2009/EC) (the SPC Regulation) by different member states, referred the issue to the CJEU.
+This argument was rejected by the DPMA.
+Boston Scientific appealed to the German Federal Patents Court which, identifying differences in the application of Article 2 of the EU medicines SPC Regulation (469/2009) (the SPC Regulation) by different member states, referred the issue to the CJEU.